 Welcome & Introductions (Mentor & Mentee’s each do a Quick Intro)

-Mentor provides an overview of their career and why they are volunteering as a Mentor.
+Mentor provides an overview of their career and why you are volunteering as a Mentor.

 Mentor asks each Mentee to talk about their career and what they are looking to get out of the program (Career progression, networking, technical advice etc..)